lucas-six/handy.py/CONTRIBUTING.md

-# Contributing to HandyPy (handy.py)
+# Contributing to HandyPy

-Welcome! `handy.py` is a collection utils for Python.
+Welcome! `handy.py` is a collection of handy utils for Python.

 ## The contribution process at a glance